 The reform legislation moved Michigan back from a FU to a PA system for regulating auto insurance rates.
 Michigan had an FU system for auto, home, and workers compensation insurance since the early 1970s.
-Over the last several decades, the trend has been for states to move from PA systems to "competitive rating" systems.104 Proponents of competitive rating argue that strict regulation of rates should be unnecessary if an insurance market is competitive.
+Over the last several decades, the trend has been for states to move from PA systems to "competitive rating" systems although this seems to be changing.
+Proponents of competitive rating argue that strict regulation of rates should be unnecessary if an insurance market is competitive.
 By implication, proponents of PA regulation believe that insurance markets are not sufficiently competitive to ensure that rates are not excessive or unfairly discriminatory without strict regulation.
-As discussed in Section VI, the evidence indicates that Michigan's auto insurance market is workably competitive.
+As we discuss in Section VI, the evidence indicates that Michigan's auto insurance market is workably competitive.